solliancenet/microsoft-postgresql-developer-guide/05_AI/05_03_Exploring_LLMS.md

 #### OpenAI

 OpenAI is an artificial intelligence (AI) research organization and technology company known for its pioneering work in the field of artificial intelligence and machine learning.
-Their mission is to ensure that artificial general intelligence (AGI), which refers to highly autonomous AI systems that can outperform humans in most economically valuable work, benefits all of humanity.
+Their mission is to ensure that artificial general intelligence (AGI), which refers to highly autonomous AI systems that can outperform humans in most economically valuable work, benefits all humanity.
 OpenAI brought to market state-of-the-art generative models such as GPT-3, GPT-3.5 and GPT-4 (Generative Pretrained Transformer).

 Azure OpenAI is Azure’s LLM service offering to help build GenAI applications using Azure.
 Azure OpenAI Service gives customers advanced language AI with OpenAI GPT-4, GPT-3, Codex, DALL-E, and Whisper models with the security and enterprise promise of Azure.
 Azure OpenAI codevelops the APIs with OpenAI, ensuring compatibility and a smooth transition from one to the other.